 - Mission operations for TSIS-1

 TSIS-1 is comprised of the Total Irradiance Monitor, or TIM, which measures the total solar irradiance (TSI) that is incident at the outer boundaries of the atmosphere; and the Spectral Irradiance Monitor, or SIM, which measures solar spectral irradiance (SSI) from 200 nm to 2400 nm (96 percent of the TSI).
-The TSIS TIM and SIM are heritage instruments to those currently flying on the NASA Solar Radiation and Climate Experiment (SORCE).
+The TSIS TIM and SIM are heritage instruments to those currently flying on the SORCE satellite.
 Both were selected as part of the TSIS because of their unprecedented measurement accuracy and stability, and because both measurements are essential to constraining the energy input to the climate system and interpreting the response of climate to external forcing.
-TSIS is required in order to continue the 33-year record of TSI, extend the newer 8-year record of SSI, and insure the stewardship of the solar irradiance Climate Data Record into the future.
+TSIS is required in order to continue the 36-year record of TSI, extend the newer 12-year record of SSI, and insure the stewardship of the solar irradiance Climate Data Record into the future.

 Mission target: Low Earth orbit